moonbitlang/async/README.md

 You can also find small examples in `examples`, these examples can be run via `moon run -C examples <example-name>` in project root.

-WARNING: this library is current experimental, API is subjected to future change.
+WARNING: this library is current experimental, API is subject to future change.

 ## Installation
 In your MoonBit project root, run: